Introduction

 Data helps us understand why relaxation tools matter.

-Around 30% to 40% of adults report high stress at different times
+- Around 30% to 40% of adults report high stress at different times

-About 1 in 3 adults report poor sleep or not enough sleep often
+- About 1 in 3 adults report poor sleep or not enough sleep often

-Work stress is one of the top causes of burnout in many surveys
+- Work stress is one of the top causes of burnout in many surveys

-Women often report high daily stress levels due to work and home load combined
+- Women often report high daily stress levels due to work and home load combined

-Students also report rising pressure, especially during exam seasons
+- Students also report rising pressure, especially during exam seasons

-These numbers show something important.
+These numbers can show something essential.

 Stress is not rare.